jchwv5/health-app-api/README.md

 #### Postgres

 This server requires that you have Postgres installed and running on the default Postgres port of 5432.
 It requires that you have a database created on the server with the name of `postgres` Your username should be `postgres`
 Your password should be `root`

+### Testing

+Unit and Integration tests are provided.
+To run tests with coverage, right-click on the test package you wish to run and select `Run With Coverage`.
+Coverage exceeds a standard of 100% method coverage and 75% line coverage.